silverwind/droppy/README.md

 ```
 ### Options
 - `listeners` *Array* - Defines on which network interfaces, port and protocols the server will listen.
 See [listener options](#listener-options) below. `listeners` has no effect when droppy is used as a module.
-- `public` *Boolean* - When enabled, no authentication is performed.
+- `public` *Boolean* - When enabled, no user authentication is performed.
 - `timestamps` *Boolean* - When enabled, adds timestamps to log output.
-- `linkLength` *Number* - The amount of characters in a share link.
+- `linkLength` *Number* - The amount of characters in a shared link.
 - `logLevel` *Number* - Logging amount. `0` is no logging, `1` is errors, `2` is info (HTTP requests), `3` is debug (Websocket communication).
 - `maxFileSize` *Number* - The maximum file size in bytes a user can upload in a single file.
-- `updateInterval` *Number* - Interval in milliseconds which a single client can receive update messages through changes in the file system.
+- `updateInterval` *Number* - Interval in milliseconds in which a single client can receive update messages through changes in the file system.
-- `pollingInterval` *Number* - Interval in milliseconds which the file system is polled for changes, which may be necessary on network drives and other non-standard situations.
+- `pollingInterval` *Number* - Interval in milliseconds in which the file system is polled for changes, which may be necessary on network drives and other non-standard situations.
 This is CPU-intensive!
-Corresponds to chokidar's [usePolling](https://github.com/paulmillr/chokidar#performance) option.
-Set to `0` to disable polling.
+Corresponds to chokidar's [usePolling](https://github.com/paulmillr/chokidar#performance) option. `0` disables polling.
-- `keepAlive` *Number* - Interval in milliseconds in which the server sends keepalive message over the websocket.
-These messages add some overhead but may be needed with proxies are involved.
-Set to `0` to disable keepalive messages.
+- `keepAlive` *Number* - Interval in milliseconds in which the server sends keepalive message over the websocket, which may be necessary with proxies. `0` disables keepalive messages.
+- `dev` *Boolean* - Enable developer mode, skipping resource minification and enabling live reload.

 <a name="listener-options" />
 #### Listener Options

-`listeners` defines on which interfaces, ports and protcol(s) the server will listen.
+`listeners` defines on which network interfaces, ports and protcol(s) the server will listen.
 For example:

 ```javascript
 "listeners": [